 INTELLECTUAL PROPERTY PROTECTION METHODS

-If innovative goods, services and practices are available to competitors, then market advantage can be lost.
+If the innovative goods, services and practices are readily available to competitors, then the market advantage can be lost.
 Formal and informal methods are used to protect the intellectual property of businesses.
-The Business Characteristics Survey (BCS) collected information from all businesses about the methods that were in use to protect their intellectual property during the year ended 30 June 2011.
+The registration of patents has been used by analysts to compare innovation at the international level.
+Businesses with any innovative activity were asked to report the methods they had used to protect their intellectual property.
 Businesses were not asked to report the number of times each of the methods was used.
-The focus in this release is on innovation-active businesses and the types of intellectual property protection methods they reported, however, complete data for all businesses will be released as part of Selected Characteristics of Australian Business, 2010-11 (cat. no. 8167.0).

 200 or more persons